 The northern circuits birders’ paradise

-Planning your african safari holiday is enormous fun.
-Here we look at Safaris in Lake Manyara National Park.
-Safari Tours in Lake Manyara are often added as an afternoon ad on to Serengeti and Ngorongoro itineraries.
-While the Ngorongoro Crater is a mind blowing site to be seen, Lake Manyara National Park Safari has tree climbing lions, elephants and unique birdlife that is not prevalent in other parks.
+Planning your African safari holiday is enormous fun.
+Here we look at safaris in Lake Manyara National Park.
+Safari tours in Lake Manyara are often added as an afternoon addition to the Serengeti and Ngorongoro itineraries.
+While the Ngorongoro Crater is a mind blowing site to be seen, Lake Manyara National Park has tree climbing lions, elephants and an unique birdlife that is not prevalent in other parks.
 Therefore it is well worth considering an overnight stop in Lake Manyara National Park and a dawn and dusk game drive.

-Lake Manyara National park is only 684 Sq km.
-Of this two thirds is made up of water, yes the famous Lake Manyara.
+Lake Manyara National Park is only 684 square km.
+Of this, two thirds is made up of water: the famous Lake Manyara.
 Lake Manyara itself was the original park at 352 sq km.
-It was enlarged in 2009 – to connect various wildlife buffer zones to each other and make traffic of animals easier.
+It was enlarged in 2009 – to connect various wildlife buffer zones to each other and to make moving easier for animals.
 This suddenly made Lake Manyara Safari Tours very exciting, with herds of elephants next to flocks of flamingos.
-Often underrated Lake Manyara National Park is one of the most diverse of Tanzania’s national parks.
-The landscape is also breath taking, it includes a combination of the Rift Valley Lake, dense woodlands and steep mountainsides.
+Often underrated, Lake Manyara National Park is one of the most diverse of Tanzania’s national parks.
+The landscape is also breathtaking: it includes a combination of the Rift Valley Lake, dense woodlands and steep mountainsides.

-The Lake Manyara area (and National park) was made famous by elephant researcher, Dr Iain Douglas Hamilton in his book, ‘Among the Elephants’.
+The Lake Manyara area (and National Park) was made famous by elephant researcher Dr Iain Douglas Hamilton in his book, ‘Among the Elephants’.
 Lake Manyara NP was established specifically to protect the elephant herds that have made the area world-renowned.
-The elephants come to the Lake to eat salt – available around the lake and the surrounding soda-rich soil.
+The elephants come to this lake to eat salt – available around the lake and the surrounding soda-rich soil.

 Heavy poaching in the 1970’s and 1980’s negatively affected the herds.
 Happily now, due to better game management, the elephant herds are recovering and returning to their former strengths.